 Home life is often hectic.
-Successfully managing a home, children, work and a social life can be a juggle, and you may feel that it’s best for someone experienced to step in and manage the running of your household instead of you.
+Successfully managing a home, children, work and a social life can be a juggle, and you may feel that it’s best for someone experienced to step in.
 Perhaps you travel lots, and need to know your home will always be clean and ready for your arrival?
 Maybe it’s just peace of mind about your property that you’re looking for?
-Whatever your situation, a skilled housekeeper can lift some of the stress.
+Whatever your situation, a skilled housekeeper’s schedule can lift some of the stress.

 For those who haven’t hired a housekeeper before, it can be difficult to know exactly how long they should be spending in your house.
 Everyone’s personal situations and needs can vary, but here is our step by step guide to determining your housekeeper’s schedule.

 Some simple maths calculations can be the key to deciding on a schedule for your housekeeper!
 Don’t believe us?
 Start by calculating the number of bedrooms in your house.

 Each bedroom should take between 1-2 hours to clean, depending on the size.
 We don’t mean a light dusting, but deep cleaning.
 Your housekeeper will need enough time to clean both around and under furniture, dust, hoover, change linen, and any specific duties you feel are needed.

 Each bathroom should also take between 1 and 2 hours.
 Arrange your housekeeper’s schedule so that they have plenty of time to polish brass and chrome, brush toilets, scrub the tiles and floor and finish the bathroom nicely.

 A kitchen will take 2-4 hours to clean, on average.
 As well as cleaning surfaces, floors and ovens, a deep clean will involve emptying the fridge and freezer, taking cutlery and crockery out of drawers and cupboards to clean inside and polishing the appliances too.
 A thorough kitchen clean is vital to keep bacteria at bay.